 Acai (pronounced ah-sigh-ee) berries stem from a palm tree in the rain forest of Brazil.
 This tiny, dark, round fruit is about the size of a blueberry (with a large, inedible seed) and tastes like chocolate and wild berries.
 You can find acai in smoothies and other drinks, or dried and mixed with granola.
 Acai is rich in anthocyanins (responsible for its purple color) and essential fatty acids.

-Originally from Southeast Asia, egg-shaped mangoes range in color from green to yellow to red.
+Originally from Southeast Asia, mangoes range in color from green to yellow to red.
 Packed with antioxidant vitamins A and C, potassium, and fiber, mangoes are easy to enjoy.
-Just peel away the skin, cut away the large seed, and enjoy the rich, orange flesh, bursting with a sweet, tropical taste.
+Peel away the skin, cut away the large seed, and enjoy the rich, orange flesh, bursting with a sweet, tropical taste.
 Available fresh, frozen, or dried, versatile mangoes can be found in dishes from sweet to savory.

 The pear-shaped papaya is native to Central America and has soft, buttery flesh with peppery, edible seeds.
 This sweet, musky fruit can be as big as 20 inches but is typically about 7 inches long, with 118 calories, lots of vitamin C, and a good amount of folate and potassium.
 Papaya contains the enzyme papain, used in meat tenderizers and useful in protein digestion.
 Enjoy papayas fresh or baked, with a squeeze of lemon or lime.